smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 created in the `return` statement.
 The comments in code call out the location and sequence of object creation and destruction.

-When compiled with no RVO, the code creates two objects: a temporary object in function `get_B` using the default constructor, and the object named `s` in `main` using the copy constructor.
-However, when the same code is compiled with RVO, only one object is created.
+If RVO is not in effect, the code would create two objects: a temporary object in function `get_B` using the default constructor, and the object named `s` in `main` using the copy constructor.
+However, if RVO is in effect, the same code would create just one object.

-**Note:** RVO is concerned only with objects created on the `return` statement.
-Both GCC and MSVC perform RVO by default.
+**Note:** Both GCC and MSVC perform RVO by default, and I have yet to find a way to disable RVO in either compiler.
+(In GCC 10.1, the option `-fno-elide-constructors` seems to disable only NRVO.
+Likewise `/Od` seems to disable only NRVO in MSVC.)

 ---
 {% include bookmark.html id="Listing B" %}

-##### Listing B: behavior without RVO and with RVO ([run this code](https://godbolt.org/z/9Vpx_R))
+##### Listing B: behavior without RVO and with RVO ([run this code](https://godbolt.org/z/GzGHC4))

 <div class="row">
 <div class="column-2" markdown="1">